Why QuickBooks Fails Nonprofits (And What to Do About It)

 QuickBooks handles nonprofit workarounds primarily through its "Classes" feature.
 Create a Class for each fund, tag every transaction, run reports filtered by Class to see fund balances.

-This works, in the way that a hammer works as a screwdriver.
-The specific damage:
+This works as well as a hammer works as a screwdriver.
+Here's some of the specific workarounds:

 You have to remember to tag everything.
 There's no enforcement mechanism.
 Transactions posted without a Class tag silently corrupt your fund balances.
-Auditors find these errors.
-They're not fun to explain.
+Auditors always find these errors and they're not fun to explain.

 Restriction releases aren't a first-class concept.
 When a temporarily restricted fund's conditions are met, there's no native workflow.
 You're creating manual journal entries and hoping your documentation holds up under audit.

 The Statement of Functional Expenses doesn't exist.
 This is one of four required financial statements for nonprofits above $250,000 in revenue.
 QuickBooks doesn't produce it.
-You build it in Excel, every reporting period, manually.
+You have to build it manually in Excel, every reporting period.

 What Fund Accounting Actually Looks Like